Abstract 2Abstract 7

 Understanding the full context surrounding data is critical for making informed decisions.
 Decision intelligence platforms should apply native graph technology that allows users to structure data as a network, visually mapping out how entities are connected and related to each other across multiple dimensions.
 This graph approach enables decision makers to interactively query the knowledge graph, analyze the context, identify patterns, and understand the bigger picture.

 With context established, the real power of decision intelligence emerges through analytical capabilities.
-Using machine learning, statistical models, rules engines and other techniques, the platform can automatically generate insights, predictions, recommendations and alerts that guide real-world operational decisions.
+Using machine learning, statistical models, rules engines and other techniques, a decision intelligence platform can automatically generate insights, predictions, recommendations and alerts that guide real-world operational decisions.
 For ultra high-volume decision making use cases, decision flows can also be fully automated based on pre-defined strategies and parameters.

 Finally, collaboration is a critical piece.
 Most platforms include workflow and teamwork tools that allow stakeholders across functions and roles to seamlessly communicate context, share insights, and collectively make decisions in a coordinated manner.